rosemaryturtle/city-scan-automation/output_notebook.md

 Pluvial and OSM

-    0 of 1 (0.00%) health are located in a riverine flood risk zone with a minimum depth of 15 cm.
-    0 of 2 (0.00%) police are located in a riverine flood risk zone with a minimum depth of 15 cm.
+    22% of major roads, 2 of 24 schools, 0 of 1 health facilities, 0 of 0 fire stations, and 0 of 2 police stations are located in a surface water flood risk zone with a minimum depth of 15 cm
-    Fire stations do not exist
-    2 of 24 (8.33%) schools are located in a riverine flood risk zone with a minimum depth of 15 cm.
-    Statistics saved to mnt/city-directories/02-process-output/pu_osmpt.xlsx
-    Total length of highways intersecting pluvial data: 0.18 km Percentage of highways intersecting pluvial data: 8%

 Pluvial Flooding and WSF

-    PNG saved to mnt/city-directories/03-render-output/pu_wsf.png

-    In 2015, 23533.40 sq.m of the city’s built-up area (0.74%) was exposed to surface water flooding.
+    In 1985, 1.38 km^2 of the built-up area was exposed to surface water flooding at a minimum depth of 15 cm

 Pluvial and Population